korakotlee/korapp/README.rst

 -  open file ``app.mm`` to examine and make modification
 -  and run ``korapp gen``
 -  If you change the ``app.mm`` mind map, run ``korapp gen`` again to regenerate the related files.
-Note that KorApp will overwrite its generated files so whatever customization you make will be overwritten.
-So if you want to modify the file, you can use the generated file as template and copy to other file or inherit from them.
+Note that KorApp will always overwrite its generated files.
+Whatever customization you make will be overwritten.
+If you want to modify the file, you can use the generated file as template and copy to other file or inherit from them.
 -  However, the files created by ``korapp new`` will only generate once